 Current Affordable Housing Projects

 St. James Plaza.
-St. James Plaza (previously referred to as The Fillmore) is a 93-unit affordable project on Fillmore Avenue north of North Beauregard Street.
-Demolition of the existing building started in July 2016.
-The City approved a loan of up to $5.7 million to the developer, AHC Inc., from the City’s Housing Opportunities Fund in January 2015 to help fund the purchase of the land and the construction of the affordable project.
+St. James Plaza (previously referred to as the Fillmore) is a 93-unit affordable project on Fillmore Avenue north of North Beauregard Street.
+The City approved a loan of up to $5.7 million to the developer, AHC, Inc., from the City's Housing Opportunity Fund in January 2015 to help fund the purchase of the land and the construction of the affordable project.
 AHC also secured conventional financing and $19 million in low-income housing tax credit equity.
 The project is slated to be completed in late 2018.
 New!
 Click here to watch development progress on the site!

 Gateway Apartments.
-Gateway Apartments is a proposed 74-unit affordable project within the Gateway at King and Beauregard, a three-building mixed-use development with approximately 618,000 gross square feet of residential, retail, and office uses.
-The City approved a loan of up to $5.5 million to the nonprofit developer of the affordable project, AHDC, from the City's Housing Opportunities Fund in November 2015; this included a $350,000 predevelopment loan (approved in June 2015).
+Gateway Apartments is a 74-unit affordable project within the Gateway at King and Beauregard, a three-building mixed-use development with approximately 618,000 gross square feet of residential, retail, and office uses.
+The City approved a loan of up to $5.5 million to the nonprofit developer of the affordable project, AHDC, from the City's Housing Opportunity Fund in November 2015; this included a $350,000 predevelopment loan (approved in June 2015).
 The City's financial support has enabled AHDC to broaden the affordability levels within the project.
 Eight units will be affordable to households at 40% of the area median income (AMI), 29 will be affordable to households at 50% AMI, and 37 will be affordable to households at 60% AMI.
 84% of the units will be family-sized with two to three bedrooms, and 10 percent will be accessible.
 The building will be affordable for 60 years.
-As part of its financing package, AHDC applied for low-income housing tax credits during the 2016 tax credit cycle.
+As part of its financing package, AHDC applied and was awarded low-income housing tax credit equity during the 2016 tax credit cycle.
 The project is slated to be completed in late 2018.Carpenter's Shelter.
 The Alexandria Housing Development Corporation (AHDC) and the Carpenter’s Shelter are working together to construct a modern shelter facility and 98 new affordable rental units.
 The ground-floor shelter facility will include space for day programs offered to shelter clients and related administrative and case management space, in addition to sleeping accommodations.
 The rental units will be affordable to households earning between 40% and 60% of the area median income (which ranges from $30,440 for a household of one to $65,160 for a household of four).
 10 of the units will serve as permanent supportive housing with deeply affordable rents and case management services to help shelter residents transition into permanent housing.
 Along with the development application, City Council approved in December 2016 a rental subsidy grant program of $250,000 to make 10 units deeply affordable and a loan of up to $7.1 million to help with the construction of the affordable rental housing.
 Each dollar of the City's investment in the project is anticipated to leverage five dollars in public and private funding.
 AHDC is applying for low-income housing tax credits in March 2017 and is actively pursuing state and federal grants.
 The Carpenter’s Shelter redevelopment project meets several important Housing Master Plan goals, including supporting partnerships with and among non-profits, providing family-sized and accessible units, and locating affordable housing close to transit, jobs, and amenities.

 Recent Affordable Housing Projects